berardo/apex-propellant/README.md

 Although it might seem I left this burden on your shoulders, as I could have accessed `Trigger.*` within the abstract classes, I can't stress enough how bad this practice would be.
 Think on a rocket taking off hooked to an anchor left on the ground.

-New and old sets and maps belong to the trigger, and having an object with explicit dependency on `System.Trigger` makes it completely not unit testable as the only way to have something like `Trigger.new` populated it by saving a record.
+New and old sets and maps belong to the trigger, and having an object with explicit dependency on `System.Trigger` makes it completely not unit testable as the only way to have something like `Trigger.new` populated is by saving a record.

 **Remember:** Every time you need to store data before testing your code, you are **NOT** unit testing, you are actually running an integration test.
-Moreover, despite the importance of integration tests, you code should always be tested in isolation, which is the soul of unit tests.
+Moreover, despite the importance of integration tests, your code should always be tested in isolation, which is the soul of unit tests.

 ## Propellant's Tank